open-risk/equinox/docs/source/EmissionsFactor.rst

 Emissions Factor
 ------------------------------
-Emissions Factor models hold granular emissions factors that characterize and quantify the emissions of an Asset.
+Emissions Factor data models hold granular emissions factors that characterize and quantify the emissions of an Asset.

 An asset may involve multiple emissions factors.